peggybiga/diet-epi-stress/RNAseq_pipeline.md

 3. Launch application (add to existing projects if already created).
 4. Select the size of the instance "tiny 2(CPU:1,Mem: 8, Disk: 60Gb)".
 Click on Launch instance.
 This will launch a instance of the image.
 5. Log into Atmosphere via puTTY or Terminal and use the provided IP address and password to access your account.
-6. Use the following code to create a directory to house Ballgown analysis files and download files created in above steps:
+6. Use the following code to create a directory to house Ballgown analysis files and download files created in above steps (skip to step 10 if analysis is happening on your local machine):
 ```
+# In Atmosphere:
 $ mkdir ballgown_analysis
 $ iget -PVr /path/to/ballgown_input_files
 $ iget -PV /path/to/design_matrix